Skip to main content

 Even though PMI may seem like a bad thing, it's not.
 PMI makes it possible for many people to buy a home.
 They just have to pay that insurance premium each month to offset the risk the lender is taking.

-If you still have questions about PMI, contact one of New American Funding’s Loan Officers.
-They can provide guidance on your mortgage options, including which one makes the most sense for you.
+If you still have questions about PMI, contact one of New American Funding's loan officers.
+They can guide your mortgage options, including which one makes the most sense for you.